opentox/opentox.github.com/_posts/2012-05-02-calculating-physico-chemical-descriptors-with-opentox-algorithm.md

 * [Joelib2](http://sourceforge.net/projects/joelib/), developed by Jörg Wegener.

-CDK and OpenBabel are actively maintained packages with a large community, while Joelib seems to be a one-man effort that has reached its final state.
+CDK and OpenBabel are actively maintained packages with a large community, while Joelib seems is more or less a single man's work.

 Descriptors have been categorized across libraries.
 It is possible to calculate descriptors individually, or calculate groups of descriptors according to categories and/or libraries.